-You may have heard of a produce CSA (Community Supported Agriculture), where community members can partner with produce farmers, buying a share of their harvest in exchange for a share of the bounty of vegetables, fruits, and herbs grown there.
-Similarly, Community Funded Coffee (CFC) offers you a way to connect to coffee farmers, pre-financing a portion of their crop to ensure equitable compensation, in exchange for high-quality coffee you’ll love drinking.
-You’ll receive a monthly newsletter that will provide you an in-depth tour of the farm, introduce the farmer who is growing the coffee, and will keep you informed about the status of your share and insight into the workings of our global food system.
+You may have heard of a produce CSA (Community Supported Agriculture), where community members can partner with produce farmers to buy shares of their harvest in exchange for shares of the bounty of vegetables, fruits, and herbs that they grow.
+Similarly, Community Funded Coffee (CFC) offers you a way to connect to coffee farmers, pre-financing a portion of their crop to cover production costs with a good profit margin and to minimize risk for the farmer.
+In exchange you will receive high-quality coffee that you’ll love drinking.
+You’ll receive a monthly newsletter that will provide you with an in-depth tour of the farm, introduce the farmer who is growing the coffee, and will keep you informed about the status of your share and insight into the workings of our global food system.

-This project is made possible through a grant from Oatly during 2021-2022.
-After the first year of the pilot project, the project will be available to other roasters to implement in their own communities.
+*This project is made possible by Oatly's Big Idea Grant for the 2021-2022 pilot year.
+After the first year of the project, the concept will be available to other roasters to implement in their own communities.